 We must follow through with it.

-So that will be coming up, and also there's a ton of website content that will be coming up if we reach that next goal that is driving me crazy.
+And also, there's a ton of website content that will be coming up if we reach that next goal that is driving me crazy.

-But, for now, Jordan, I said at the top of the show that we didn't have all the information at our disposal when we did our last episode on Wednesday.
+But for now, Jordan, I said at the top of the show that we didn't have all the information at our disposal when we did our last episode on Wednesday.

 And unfortunately, I thought, well, the only responsible thing to do is now that there's more of the story available, as much as it sucks to talk about a present-day episode, I feel like it's our responsibility to jump in and do another present-day episode to go over what Alex Jones is talking about now.

-Countless numbers of times they have called for direct violence towards these people.
+They do not represent Alex Jones or Roger Stone, despite the fact that on countless numbers of times they have called for direct violence towards these people.

 So the other thing, too, that's really fun here is that in that clip that Alex plays right before his show, there's a little bit that he forgot to cut out of it.

-This is a situation where you just get into this stupid game that he plays that there's really no way out of without just saying, like, I'm out.
+This is a situation where you just get into this stupid game that he plays that there's really no way out of without just saying, I'm out.

 I reject this.

-Trump's rhetoric, Alex's rhetoric, in such a way that they're saying, hey, you know, in history, a lot of times when people acted this way and demonized a certain population, that population ended up getting...
+Because what he's describing is the media covering Trump's rhetoric, Alex's rhetoric, in such a way that they're saying, hey, you know, in history, a lot of times when people acted this way and demonized a certain population, that population ended up getting killed or beaten up or marginalized even further than they already were.

-The stimulus, there's literally no difference between the reality of the media warning about something and Alex saying, oh, they're trying to demonize us.
+Fucking the stimulus, there's literally no difference between the reality of the media warning about something and Alex saying, oh, they're trying to demonize us.

 What makes both sides do what they do is the same.